 STEM gets Bigger and Better at WAS in 2018

-Whitsunday Anglican School promotes a culture of excellence, in the field of STEM (Science, Technology, Engineering and Maths).
-In 2018, the subject, STEM, will be taught from Years 5 to 8.
-In 2019, it will be rolled out as an elective that can be delivered in Years 9 and in Year 10 in 2020.
+Whitsunday Anglican School promotes a culture of excellence, in the field of STEM (Science, Technology, Engineering and Mathematics).
+This year a new STEM subject is being taught from Years 5 to 8.
+In 2019, it will be rolled out as an elective that can be delivered in Year 9 and in Year 10 in 2020.

 STEM is a curriculum based on educating students in four specific disciplines — Science, Technology, Engineering and Mathematics — in an interdisciplinary and applied approach.
 There is more technology in today’s economy than at any other time because businesses are adopting new technologies to remain competitive.
 STEM skills are valuable as an employability skill, and are in high demand due to their positive effect on business processes and economic drivers.